 Can you treat termites by yourself, without a professional?

 Some people choose to treat termite infestations themselves.
 It is possible to remove surface termites from your home.
 This will take hours of work and they will emerge again soon enough.
 The products we use for termite control aren’t available to the general public.
 It takes a licensed and certified technician to use and maintain these professional products.
 Therefore, you won’t be using the safest, highest quality tools to remove the termites if you choose to do self-treatment.
 Removing termites by yourself is just delaying the inevitable.
 It is best to call a professional to assess and treat for the sake of your sanity and finances.

 What if I don’t take care of it?

-Eventually, your house will have damage that will make you take care of your termite problem.
+Eventually, your house will have enough damage that you will be forced to take care of the termite problem.
 Termites have a very sophisticated work model, taking shifts and working without rest for hours and weeks on end.
 They can cause serious, structural damage to your property.
 They might even spread to your neighbors’ homes or your outdoor structures, causing even more damage.
 The best bet is inspection and treatment before the damage is too extensive.
 We would be happy to send out a technician to take a look at your property and give you options and pricing.

 Kansas has a moderate to heavy termite pressure and it is generally always constant.
 It is not possible to keep termites away from your property.
 On the other hand, you can reduce the conducive conditions and give yourself a protective barrier with the Sentricon®System.
 Our experts will be able to show you places that encourage termite colonization.
 We will inspect your home inside, outside, in the crawl space, and in the basement for signs of termite activity.
 Termite damage can start anywhere, and it is better to get an inspection as soon as possible.
-The most common conditions needed for a termite colony to thrive are moisture and wood.
+The two most common conditions needed for a termite colony to thrive are moisture and wood.